microhomie/microhomie/README.md

 # Homie v2 MicroPython Framework

-MicroPython implementation of the [Homie v2](https://github.com/marvinroger/homie) convention.
+MicroPython implementation of the [Homie](https://github.com/marvinroger/homie) convention version `2.1.0`.

 Version: `0.1.2`

 This project is in beta stage.

+## Known issues

+* SSL connection problems at least with ESP8266
+* In lost of Wifi connection, there is a chance MQTT qos==1 will hang forever

 ## Examples